beppek/beppek.github.io/_posts/2015-11-13-disqus-integration.markdown

 The advantage to using Disqus for comments is that lots of people already have a Disqus profile and it's a really easy setup.

-Too easy, like they say down under.
+Too easy - like they say down under.

 Right now the text is going to appear too bright to read as I've set it for a dark background in the Disqus settings.
 That might tell you something about my planned changes to the design of the page.